 11th and 12 grade students may receive high school credit for work-based learning programs through high school cooperative education programs.
-In order to be eligible for these programs, students must first earn a CAPE Industry Certification or receive an OJT waiver based on provisions outlined in the Nassau County Cooperative Education Manual.
+In order to be eligible for these programs, students provisions outlined in the Nassau County Cooperative Education Manual.
 Students may only enroll in the number of course sections equivalent to or less than the number of hours spent each week on the job.
 More information regarding cooperative education programs can be found in the Nassau County Cooperative Education Manual which is available through the NCSB Career Education